oliviawxye/food-sorter-by-course/README.md

 <img src="gui.png" width="600">

 Created as a take-home project for the RBC Innovation Developer 2020 application.
+Developed April 2021.

 ## Functionality